sheyua/RT-tddft/README.md

 - **Restart**

-	To restart a terminated calculation, please specify *init_step* as the latest step number output from last calculation plus one.
+	To restart a terminated calculation, please specify *init_step* as the latest step number output from last calculation.
 Please also make sure that other parameters including the bias potential, solver, method are all the same except *num_step*.